Popular Stores

 Each time a dryer is used, it runs for about 45 minutes.
 If a 3kW dryer is used three times a week, it would use approximately 351 kWh of electricity in a year.

-However, an Energy Star certified dryer can reduce the energy use by 20%, resulting in a potential annual savings of 70.2 kWh of electricity or $11.23.
+However, an Energy Star certified dryer can reduce energy use by 20%, resulting in a potential annual savings of 70.2 kWh of electricity or $11.23.

 Eco-friendly Energy Saving Dishwasher